droghio/ToolWheel/README.md

 ToolWheel
 ===============

-**A in circlular widget library.
+**A in circular widget library.
 I have had enough of the box's tyrannous rule of the web.***